Vegan Chili (Slow Cooker)

-This slow cooker vegan chili is packed with plant-based protein and is perfect for game day, parties, or just a cozy meal!
-The slow cooker makes this chili easy to make and allows the flavors to meld all day!
+This slow-cooker vegan chili is packed with plant-based protein and perfect for game day, parties, or just a cozy meal!
+The slow cooker makes this chili easy to prepare and lets the flavors meld all day!

 Want to save this recipe?